shubhiraj12/Input-Inside-Graph-by-Mouse/README.md

 # Input-Inside-Graph-by-Mouse
-You can take input(coordinates of points ) inside graph using your Mouse click Python code used module:- Matplotlib
+You can take input(coordinates of points ) inside graph using your Mouse click--- Python code--- used module:- Matplotlib